CareyTheologicalCollege/academic-catalogue/current-academic-catalogue.md

 <u>Doctoral Thesis Project:</u> The intent of the doctoral thesis project is to demonstrate advanced competence in the field of ministry and to contribute knowledge to the better understanding of ministry.
 The integrative method practiced in the theological reflection courses is brought to bear upon an area of ministry in which the DMin student is actively engaged.
 The Doctoral Thesis Project normally features an articulated ministry problem or question, a Doctoral Thesis Project plan of research and investigation, and theological reflection on the project and evaluation of the DMin student’s own leadership.
 The candidate is required to present this doctoral thesis project in a form which allows for its circulation among a wider audience and/or academic community.
 Anyone wishing to use formats other than a thesis style must seek approval from the Research Ethics & Thesis Committee.
 The thesis shall be examined by a committee of three: the supervisor, a second reader (internal; usually a Core Faculty member), and an external reader.
 Successful completion of the examination is an essential element in completion of the thesis project.

-Upon successful completion of the thesis defense, DMin students are required to provide the Office of the Registrar with 2 bound copies of the finalized thesis for inclusion in the Carey thesis archives.
+Upon successful completion of the thesis defense, DMin students are required to provide the Office of the Registrar (through email) with a digital PDF copy of the finalised thesis which should include a cover page, abstract, signatures from supervisors, and a table of contents.
+For further details and help with creating the cover page and abstract, DMin students can consult this [article.](https://careyedu.freshdesk.com/a/solutions/articles/44002395054)

 DMin students who wish to obtain their own doctoral gowns must arrange to purchase or rent them in time for the graduation ceremony.
 Gown guidelines are available from the Registrar.